Purchasing new construction

-Partnering with a savvy agent is key when shopping for new construction, and is here to help you navigate through your options in the North Kingstown area.
+Partnering with the right agent is crucial when shopping for new construction, and is here to help you navigate through your options in the North Kingstown area.

-Buyers of new construction in a development don't like to see houses sold after theirs go for less money.
-Knowing this, the builder or developer often won't bend on price.
+People that buy brand new homes in a neighborhood don't like to see houses sold after theirs go for less money, so builders aren't as apt to bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

-Say a property has been on the market a while and the builder is deeply invested, then you have some room.
+Consider a property has been on the market a while and the builder has a lot sunk into it, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
-However, if a home was recently completed, don't count on being able to get a deal.
+However, if a home was recently finished, it's unlikely you'll get a deal.

-Finding you a new home that meets your family's needs and matches your budget will be my #1 goal.
+At Greater R.I.
+Properties, LLC, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
 Give me a call at

 401-932-9005 to launch the search for your new home today.